brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 After these steps the processor goes into a clean state and is halted awaiting the instructions needed to accomplish the flashing process.

+# RP2040 ROM Functions

+As mentioned above, there is no flash memory built directly into the RP2040 chip.
+An external QSPI flash chip is used to provides the necessary non-volatile storage.
+The code needed to configure the QSPI flash memory for reading and writing operations is quite complicated, so the RP2040 designers placed the flash chip initialization code into a small ROM that is masked into RP2040 chip itself.
+This is known as the "boot ROM."
+The ROM also contains other helpful utility functions that are unrelated to the flash memory like floating point math.

+In order to exposure the ROM utility functions to RP2040 users, each function is assigned a two-character identifier and a lookup table at a known location in ROM provides the the mapping between the two-character codes and a pointer to the corresponding ROM function.
+For example, the cpde that erases a sector of the flash memory has the code "RE" which maps to 0x00002351 - the starting address of the flash_range_erase() function.

+Actually, the lookup table isn't at a fixed location, rather a 16-bit pointer to the lookup table is stored at the fixed location 0x00000014 in ROM.

 # Overview of Flashing Process

 Finally, with all of the SWD/debug background out of the way we can get back to the topic of flashing memory.
+I'll get into more detail in the next section, but here's

 # RP2040/RP2350 Flash Sequence